openbaton/docs/docs/vnfpackage.md

 ## <VNFD\>.json

-The <vnfd\>.json contains the VirtualNetworkFunctionDescriptor (VNFD) onboarded on the Orchestrator.
+The <vnfd\>.json contains the VirtualNetworkFunctionDescriptor (VNFD) onboarded to the Orchestrator.
-This VNFD can later be referenced in a NSD by its id to make use of it.
+This VNFD can later be referenced in a NSD by its ID to make use of it.
 A more detailed explanation of the VNFD can be found [here][vnfd-link].

-**Note** The name of the file is not important but the file extension .json is, since the VNFPackageManagement is looking for this kind of file format.
+**Note** The name of the file is not is up to you but the file extension .json is must be present since the VNFPackageManagement is looking for this kind of file.

 ## scripts

-The scripts folder contains all the scripts required for starting, configuring or whatever you want to do on the running instance.
+The scripts folder contains all the scripts required for starting, configuring or whatever you want to do on the running instance during specific lifecycles.
 The execution order is defined by the lifecycle_events inside the VNFD.
 This lifecycle_events are triggered by the NFVO in the meaning of: if the event "INSTANTIATE" contains a script in the lifecycle_events, this script is executed when the NFVO calls the instantiate method for the specific VNFR.